fygar256/general-assembler-axx/README.md

 # Main text

 axx.py is a generalized assembler.
 In theory, it can process any processor architecture.
 To process each processor architecture, a pattern file (processor description file) is required.
-You can define any instruction, but if you create a pattern file according to the assembly language of the target processor, you can process the assembly language of that processor, although the notation is slightly different.
-Just in case.
-In short, it's just the grammar rules of the instructions and the binary generation based on them.
+You can define any instruction, but if you create a pattern file based on the assembly language of the target processor, you can process the assembly language of that processor, although the notation is slightly different.
+In short, it is just the grammar rules of the instructions and the binary generation based on them.

 The execution platform is also independent of a specific processing system.
 It is also set to ignore chr(13) at the end of lines in DOS files.
 I think it will work on any processing system that runs python.